rossmacrae/tealium-llm-MAPI-demo/README.md

 - Enter your user message in the Message box
 - Experiment with excluding the profile context, and with being concise.

-LLMs can be unruly, as can humans who write stuff - please provide feedback if you're seeing odd things or have suggestions!
+LLMs can surpise you, as can humans who write code(!) - please provide feedback if you're seeing odd things or have suggestions!

 ---
 ## 🔧 Development Notes